lucandrade/lucandrade.github.io/_posts/2017-01-01-new-years-excitation.md

   - Stuff
 description:
 ---
+Happy new year everybody!
-Happy new years everybody, about that, i have something to talk.
+About that, I have something to say.

-I started to think about the whole `new years` thing and i came to a conclusion `how stupid is this thing`.
+I started to think about the whole new year's thing and I came to a conclusion: `how stupid is that`.
-It's not the party or the fireworks, i like this part, it's the `new year` "resolutions".
+It’s not the party or the fireworks, I like that.
+It’s the new year's “resolutions”.
-That idea doesn't make any sense.
+That idea doesn’t make any sense.
-What happened to make people think that their plans it's gonna work this time?
+What makes people think that their plans are going to work out this time?
-Really, nothing is happened, to tell the true, gravity worked as expected, earth gave a spin around the sun.
+Really, nothing has happened, gravity worked as expected and the earth just gave another spin around the sun.

-My goals is: learn english and get out of Brazil.
+Take me for example, my goals are to learn english and get out of Brazil.
-When that desire came to me, i just started to work on it.
+At the moment I decided those things, I started working on them.
-This is what i want, i have no time to wait for the `new years` i and think everybody should make the same.
+This is what I want, I have no time to wait for the new year and I think everybody should do the same.
-Don't think that the `new years` excitation will give you strength to make you reach your goals.
+Don’t think that the new year's excitation will give you the strength to make you reach your goals.
-If you want something, just make some plans and you are good to go.
+If you want something, just stop making fool of yourself and you are good to go.
-Again, happy `new years` everybody!
+Again, happy new year everybody!